 Open plan living space: large sofa, armchair and footstool, wood burner, dining table and chairs, underfloor heating, Computer for online TV/movie content and sliding doors to the West facing terrace with decking and seating

-Kitchen: Miele induction hob, oven and microwave, fridge, small table top freezer, door to the East facing terrace
+Kitchen: Miele induction hob, oven and microwave, cafetiere, fridge, small table top freezer, door to the East facing terrace

-Mezzanine open plan bedroom (sleeps 2), King size bed, built in wardrobe, curtains for privacy
+Steps up to mezzanine open plan bedroom (sleeps 2), King size bed, built in wardrobe, curtains for privacy

 Bathroom: with luxury sunken bath with sea views, and separate sauna